Toronto history » Blog » Toronto Tax History

 The Pre-Amalgamation Era (1975–1997): A Tale of Two Cities

-You paid taxes to both.
+Therefore, You make up taxation to both.

 The “Downloading” Crisis